Qu-1LL/TinyTownsAPI/docs/DesignDoc.md

 <img src="Older_Iterations/TinyTownsUMLV1.png" width="100%"/>

 After working with the API for months on and off, it developed a much more complex class system.
-In orer to visualize this, I sat down and made this diagram to represent it all:
+In order to visualize this, I sat down and made this diagram to represent it all:

 <img src="Model_Tier_UML.png" width="100%"/>